arthcmr/simpGrunt/README.md

 ```
 git clone https://github.com/arthurcamara1/simpGrunt.git
 ```
-3. Browse to simpGrunt's folder and run the following command to install the dependencies.
+3. Browse to simpGrunt's folder ```cd simpGrunt``` and run the following command to install the dependencies.
 ```
 npm install
 ```